FOUNDER, EXECUTIVE DIRECTOR

 Richard started his festival career at the Minneapolis St. Paul International Film Festival and went on to serve as the Film Curator at Redeye Cinema, the Director of Sound Unseen Film and Music Festival, and founder and Director of the Duluth Superior Film Festival.

 Richard and Trey founded the EDU Film Festival together in 2007, and continue to collaborate as co-directors of EDU as well as co-founders of the newly developed nonprofit, the Northern Film Alliance, whose mission is to aid in the production and exhibition of regionally made film and video.

 Jaki Velez is a Music and Entertainment Business student at IPR College of Creative Arts.
-In addition to handling social media and data management for EDU, she serves as a member of the Soundset Street Team, part of the Rhymesayers Entertainment Organization.
+In addition to handling social media and data management for EDU, she works for the Northern Film Alliance, serves as a member of the Soundset Street Team - a part of the Rhymesayers Entertainment Organization.

 In high school, Jaki participated in the professional/student collaborative music video for Atmosphere's single "Became," which received national recognition and critical acclaim.

 As a student in the BrandLab program, an organization whose mission is to guide and prepare underrepresented young people to careers in marketing and advertising, Jaki was awarded a prestigious scholarship and internship package.
 She served her internship with Target Inhouse, where she worked with the art department and assisted in talent acquisition.

 At EDU, Jaki manages the social media accounts and receives, organizes, and preps the hundred plus short films that are digitally transferred to the festival each year.

 After graduation, Jaki plans to pursue a career in the creative media industry.